sitrox/workhorse/FAQ.md

 ## My code is not thread safe.
 How can I use workhorse safely?

-Job code that is not thread safe can not be executed safely in multiple threads of the same process.
+Job code that is not thread safe cannot be executed safely in multiple threads of the same process.
 In these cases, set the `pool_size` to `1` and, if you still want to execute multiple jobs simultaneously, the daemon `count` to a number greater than `1`: